Libyan flood survivors weigh water shortages against landmine risk

 In al Badya, a coastal settlement west of Derna, the hospital was treating victims from Derna as well as its own.
 Doctors built makeshift dams in the street when the flooding hit to try to hold back the water, but it rose within the building.

-"This affected machinery and the infrastructure of the lower level of the hospital," the hospital's head, Abdel Rahim Mazek, said.
+The flooding affected machinery on the lower level of the hospital, the hospital's head, Abdel Rahim Mazek, said.

 Elsewhere in the town, volunteers handed out clothing and food.